IOS: Supported processors

+Devices

+iOS powers almost exclusively Apple hardware.
+It is used for all iPhones and iPod Touch devices.
+Further, Apple Watches, Apple TVs, and iPads either also use iOS for some models or use OSes based on iOS for other models.

 Development

-The iOS SDK (Software Development Kit) allows for the development of mobile apps on iOS.
+The iOS software development kit (SDK) allows for the development of mobile apps that can run on iOS.

 While originally developing iPhone prior to its unveiling in 2007, Apple's then-CEO Steve Jobs did not intend to let third-party developers build native apps for iOS, instead directing them to make web applications for the Safari web browser.
 However, backlash from developers prompted the company to reconsider, with Jobs announcing in October 2007 that Apple would have a software development kit available for developers by February 2008.
 The SDK was released on March 6, 2008.

 The SDK is a free download for users of Mac personal computers.
 It is not available for Microsoft Windows PCs.
 The SDK contains sets giving developers access to various functions and services of iOS devices, such as hardware and software attributes.
 It also contains an iPhone simulator to mimic the look and feel of the device on the computer while developing.
 New versions of the SDK accompany new versions of iOS.
 In order to test applications, get technical support, and distribute apps through App Store, developers are required to subscribe to the Apple Developer Program.

 Combined with Xcode, the iOS SDK helps developers write iOS apps using officially supported programming languages, including Swift and Objective-C. Other companies have also created tools that allow for the development of native iOS apps using their respective programming languages.

-Update history & schedule
+Update history and schedule

+Apple provides major updates to the iOS operating system annually.
+Since iOS 5, the primary method of delivery has been over-the-air.
+Updates are also available using iTunes on older versions of macOS and Windows, using Finder on macOS starting with macOS Catalina, and using the Apple Devices app on Windows starting with Windows 10 version 22H2.